DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 ### Data Source

 My first concern was how can I get the data for such analysis?
 Well, I decided to scrap web for gathering relevant data.
-Most websites (like list below) have strict rules for web scarping.
+Most websites (like listed below) have strict rules for web scarping.
 Obviously, because of the reason that they don't others to take competitive advantage from data.
--	streeteasy.com/rentals <br>
+-	streeteasy.com <br>
--	cityrealty.com/nyc/apartments-for-rent <br>
+-	cityrealty.com <br>
--	zillow.com/new-york-ny/rentals<br>
+-	zillow.com<br>

 Anyways, if its on the web then its accessible either easily or a hard way.
 Moreover,I found a real estate website renthop.com who's design is simple enough for web scraping.

 Data Scraped: